 The increasingly well-educated patient in the highly-regulated healthcare marketplace presents new challenges to healthcare providers and facilities.
 Innovative approaches are required to provide information for patients-as-consumers.
 This course introduces foundational principles in marketing with particular emphasis on the unique applications to the healthcare industry.
-Topics include basic marketing concepts (marketing process and marketing strategy), fundamentals of consumer-patient focus (market research, market segmentation, buyer behavior), and the marketing mix (product, price, distribution, promotion and advertising, selling and sales management).
+Topics include basic marketing concepts (marketing process and marketing strategy), fundamentals of consumer-patient focus (market research, marketing mix (product, price, distribution, promotion and advertising, selling and sales management).